davidtchiu/davidtchiu.github.io/teaching/cs455/hwk7.theory/index.md

 #### Grading

 ```
-This assignment will be graded out of 85 points.
+This assignment is graded out of 45 pts:

-Point values for each question is given in the print-out.
+[5pt] Completion of problem 1.
+[5pt] Completion of problem 2.
+[10pt] Completion of problem 3a and 3b.
+[10pt] Completion of problem 4.
+[15pt] Completion of problem 5.
 ```

 #### Submitting Your Assignment